 The Marketing Association hosted yet another sell-out Brainy Breakfast event last week, with over 300 marketers filling the Crowne Plaza’s conference room ready to listen to international social media expert, Brian Giesen and Jennifer Duval-Smith, executive director at [email protected] in New Zealand, speak about Pinterest—and how to use it to leverage social media campaigns.

 Giesen, an American expat based in Australia, carries with him a vast amount of knowledge in the social media space.

 are currently signed up, with 620,000 in Australia and over 34 million

-Three things to know about Pinterest
+Three things to know

 1. Almost 80 percent of users are female.